Open-Models-Startup/docs-vite/docs/platform/newsroom/turbo-package-manager.md

 <span id="turbo-sh-polyfills"></span>

-While NEWSROOM cannot use packages based on native add-ons, they absolutely can use packages based on WebAssembly (for instance, `esbuild-wasm` instead of `esbuild`).
+While NEWS cannot use packages based on native add-ons, they absolutely can use packages based on WebAssembly (for instance, `esbuild-wasm` instead of `esbuild`).
 Using WebAssembly-based packages increases the portability and security of your code.

 However, sometimes, packages using native code are deep within your dependency tree like, for instance, an image processing tool used by your bundler.
 Replacing those packages would not be feasible without significantly altering the configuration of your project.
 The Turbo registry is able to **detect the usage of non-supported packages at installation time and swap them** for you.